Student Misconduct Procedure

 How cases are considered

-Many concerns are dealt with informally, however where the matter is considered serious, the case may enter a formal stage.
 The most serious cases will be referred to a University Student Misconduct Panel; this Panel will take an independent view on whether there is evidence the misconduct occurred, and if it did to impose an appropriate sanction.

 Summary hearing

-You will have received a letter advising of the date and time of the hearing and the detailed nature of the allegation.
+You will have received a letter/email advising of the date and time of the hearing and the detailed nature of the allegation.
 You will have the opportunity to submit a written response and also to attend the hearing, currently via video conference, to address any allegation.

 The sanctions that can be applied are:

-A written undertaking from you for future good conduct, this may include an agreement not to contact named individuals, a written reflection, an action plan:
+- A written undertaking from you for future good conduct, this may include an agreement not to contact named individuals, a written reflection, an action plan;

-A first written warning;
+- A first written warning;

-A final written warning;
+- A final written warning;

-A fine and/or Compensation;
+- A fine and/or Compensation;

-Performance of unpaid services.
+- Performance of unpaid services.

 University Student Misconduct Panel

-The Dean of School/Director of Professional and Administrative Services or nominee will speak to the alleged misconduct whilst you or your representative will be able to speak in response.
+A Student Misconduct Officer (SMO) will speak to the alleged misconduct whilst you or your representative will be able to speak in response.
 As in the case of a Summary Hearing the outcome is decided on the balance of probabilities.
 The sanctions available to the Student Misconduct Panel include those available to a Summary Hearing, plus:

-Suspension (up to 12 months);
+- Suspension (up to 12 months);

-Withdrawal of academic credit or award;
+- Withdrawal of academic credit or award;

--
+- Expulsion.

 For serious cases of academic misconduct referred to a Student Misconduct Panel via the Student Academic Integrity Policy and Academic Misconduct Procedure (AMP), the Panel also has recourse to the range of academic sanctions within that Procedure.